 These thermometers don’t feature any alarm setting so you have to manually check whether it’s on the optimum temperature or not.

 The standing or floating thermometers are the analog thermometers which need to be fully submerged in the water in order to get a correct result.
+They stay put with the help of a suction cup.
 The result provided by these thermometers is highly accurate as they are entirely submerged in water.
 Therefore, the temperature outside doesn’t have any role to play in the overall result.

 Ease of Use